Elementary (6-12)

 The AMI Elementary program requires students to create teacher made materials which will be used in the classroom.
 This material making requirement will be met by making several different classroom materials for use in the areas of math, language and biology.
 Students will also create original stories for use in the classroom in each area of study.

 Costs vary depending on the supplier and thriftiness.
-Students can expect to spend approximately $1,000 for album-making materials, printing, ink, paper, notebooks, binders, and art supplies throughout the program as well as $99 for an AMI Membership.
+Students can expect to spend approximately $1,000 for album-making materials, printing, ink, paper, notebooks, binders, and art supplies throughout the program.

 • Learner life at MNW incorporates the use of technology.
 This means regularly receiving important information by email, accessing documents digitally, downloading, and uploading files from a hard drive or cloud to Google Shared Drives and Populi (our learning management system), and using Zoom.
 Adequate internet access and speed, and audio/video capacity are all necessary to engage in online classes and discussion groups.
 The majority of the work a learner completes involves word processing and preparing illustrations by hand, then scanning and uploading them for review.